 A simple guideline

-Subtext in dialogue and action: The art of the unsaid
+Subtext in dialogue and action: the art of the unsaid

 The two most powerful narrative elements arise almost exclusively through subtext: